syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Xamarin.md

 # Save the document

-The following code snippet illustrates how to save the PDF document in Xamarin windows phone platform.
+The following code example illustrates how to save the PDF document in Xamarin windows phone platform.

 {% highlight c# %}
 C#:

-//Create a new document.
+//Create a new document

 PdfDocument document = new PdfDocument();